 This episode is brought to you by:

 — Runderwear.
 Runderwear’s mission is to eliminate the discomfort caused by ill-fitting underwear and to create seamless performance running underwear, base wear, bras and socks that are supremely comfortable, moisture wicking and chafe-free.
 Take a look at Runderwear.com and use the code TMS20 at checkout for 20% off now through September 15.

-— Precision Hydration.
-I’ve been a devotee to PH products for the past 4 years and my last few marathons wouldn’t have gone as well without them.
-Go to precisionhydration.com and take their free online Sweat Test to get a personalized hydration strategy to test in training.
-As a listener of the show you can get 15% off your first order of electrolytes that match how you sweat by using the code TMS15 when checking out.
+— Precision Fuel & Hydration.
+I’ve been a devotee to Precision products for the past 4 years and my last few marathons wouldn’t have gone as well without them.
+Go to precisionfuelandhydration.com and take their free online Sweat Test or use the Carb Calculator to get a personalized hydration and nutrition strategy to test in training.
+As a listener of the show you can get 15% off your first order by using the code TMS22 when checking out.

 Music and editing for this episode of the morning shakeout podcast by John Summerford.